aalmkainzi/neat_str/README.md

 // Replaces all occurrence of arg2 inside arg1 with the replacement arg3.
 Returns how many replaced unsigned int      str_replace(mut_str, any_str_target, any_str_replacement);

 // Replaces the first occurance of arg2 inside arg1 with the replacement arg3.
-Returns whether it was found bool              str_replace_first(mut_str, any_str_target, any_str_replacement);
+Returns whether it was found and replaced bool              str_replace_first(mut_str, any_str_target, any_str_replacement);

 // Deletes the characters specified by the range [begin, end).
 Returns false if the range is invalid, true otherwise